BLavery/STM32-Cube-TrueStudio/README.md

 But your IDE system works.

 So go back to the main.c in your project, add a line or two of C to turn on a LED.
-(You will need to consult the HAL document for your MCU family from ST.)
+(You will need to consult the HAL document for your MCU family from ST. Google for "Description of STM32F1 HAL pdf", or F0 or F4 to suit.
+Expect over a thousand pages!)
 Put your code between a suitable pair of USER CODE BEGIN and USER CODE END comments.
 That way, CubeMX will not erase your code lines next Generate Code action.